Nancy-Chauhan/resume-web/README.md

-# Amitosh's Personal Website
+# Nancy Chauhan Resume

-See amitosh.in
+See resume.nancychauhan.in

 Built using Gatsby